lehrmanaidins/lehrmanaidins/README.md

 ### CTF's
 I have competted in many CTF competitions throughout my high school career.
 Some of which include my own JROTC's 'BrainChildCTF' (created by David Morgan: [Senior Tech Mentor for US Cyber Games](https://www.uscybergames.com/season-3-coaches))
+I have also played in the Virginia Cyber Range's Cloud CTF, and now I am working on Radford University's RUSecure CTF.

 ### Math
 Currently, the highest math class that I have taken is AP Calculus AB (I am currently enrolled as of my senior year @ MVHS), and it doesn't seem that hard (you know, basic 1+1=2 type stuff).